faizan2002-npm/react-native-document-scanner/README.md

 ![Demo gif](https://raw.githubusercontent.com/Michaelvilleneuve/react-native-document-scanner/master/images/demo.gif)

-# React Native Document Scanner
+# React Native Painting Scanner

-Live document detection library.
+Live painting detection library.
 Returns either a URI or a base64 encoded string of the captured image, allowing you to easily store it or use it as you wish !

 Features :

 - Live detection
 - Perspective correction and crop of the image
+- Color preservation (no grayscale conversion)
 - Live camera filters (brightness, saturation, contrast)
 - Flash
 - Easy to use base64 image